Welcome to CSE 105! This course will help you answer fundamental questions about computing:

 Michael Sipser, Introduction to the Theory of Computation, 3rd ed.

 We will use the international edition, which is much more affordable.
-It is available on Amazon for about $15, or the bookstore for about $19.
+It is available on Amazon or the UCSD bookstore for about $20.

 See also the errata for a list of known typos/errors in the book.

 The final grade will be composed as follows:

 Final exam: 40% (must pass to pass class)

 Midterms: 30% (2 midterms, best of the two)

 A passing grade in the final exam (at least 50%) is required to pass the class.
 Letter grades will be assigned as follows:

 C range (C-,C,C+): 60.0% - 74.9%

 D: 50.0% - 59.9%